ARCHIVED - Engagement Sessions on a New Approach to Fiscal Arrangements with Aboriginal Self-Government

 These fiscal arrangements share some common features:

 the formulas apply in general to all provinces or all territories under

 Current Approach to Self-Government Fiscal Arrangements

-the gross funding amount associated with those programs and services; and
+the gross funding amount associated with those programs and

 Issues with the Current Approach to Fiscal Arrangements